fbpx

 ChatGPT and Risk Management

-Collect and Store Data you Genuinely Need
+Collect and Store Only Necessary Data

 The first strategy for data privacy readiness should simplify your business’s data processing aspect.
 It might sound tempting to own a vast pool of data you can access anytime and for any purpose, whether marketing, understanding consumer needs, creating business strategies, or simply selling to second or third parties for monetary benefits.
 But, the more data you collect, the more it becomes difficult to map, sort, and protect.
 Plus, some data privacy laws, such as GDPR, mandate that businesses must collect and store only the absolutely necessary data.